 The Company determines the basis of the cost of a security sold or the amount reclassified out of accumulated other comprehensive income (loss) into earnings using the specific identification method.
-As of September 30, 2014, four out of eighteen investment securities had unrealized losses.
-For investments that were in an unrealized loss position as of September 30, 2014, the other-than-temporary impairment loss was immaterial during the three months ended September 30, 2014.
-The Company did not have any other-than temporary impairment loss for the three months ended September 30, 2013.
+The Company recorded an other-than temporary impairment loss of \$148,000 during the six months ended December 31, 2013.